Spoolman Integration¶

 Filaments with linked spools

-Spoolman won't let you delete a filament that has spools using it.
-Reassign those spools to the correct filament in the Spoolman UI first, then re-run the cleanup.
+Spoolman won't delete a filament that has spools using it.
+Reassign those spools first, then re-run the cleanup.